 Sometimes, if you are lucky in your life, an unlikely encounter will leave you so deeply moved that you will take action.
-So it was after my recent trip to London and a visit with Jeffrey Ohrenstein, current Chairman of the Memorial Scrolls Trust at Westminster Synagogue in Knightsbridge, London.
+So it was after my recent trip to London and a visit with Jeffrey Ohrenstein, current Chairman of the Memorial Scrolls Trust, an independent, not-for-profit organization situated in Kent House, at Westminster Synagogue in Knightsbridge, London.
 The original purpose of my trip overseas was completely personal, to visit my daughter, but while I was there, an old friend of mine, who was unable to travel, asked if I could do her a favor and visit an office in the city to investigate the origin of two scrolls housed in her synagogue.
 I liken her request to a visit to the Kotel in Jerusalem; friends or family will ask you to tuck a little note in a crack because they cannot go themselves.
 In this case, my friend asked me to be a detective, stop by the office and find out anything I could about the origin of their very old scrolls.

 Before I left on my trip, I was celebrating the holidays as a new member of Temple Sinai in the beautiful, newly redecorated sanctuary.
 There I was, singing and waving my flags for Simchat Torah when suddenly a look of utter amazement struck me.
 The music stopped and another Czech scroll was solemnly paraded around the sanctuary.
 We had one, too?
 In the span of three months, I had gone from never having heard of Czech Memorial Scrolls to embarking on a journey to investigate three.